timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 (There is a bonus example further down)
 These bars are really difficult to fuck up, as long as the water is added little by little.
 For real recipes check out [GCN's video](https://youtu.be/qpO3w5-Hi8c) on how to prepare some classic rice cakes and date balls.
+(Not so whole food recipes though)

 The mixture in the pictures ended up containing:
 * 150g Oats